Theodore Rothstein: Life

-In 1895, he joined the Social Democratic Federation (SDF) which was founded by H.M.
-Hyndman in 1884.
+In 1895, he joined the Social Democratic Federation (SDF) which was founded by Henry Hyndman in 1884.
 Rothstein occupied the left-wing of the party as a prominent theorist and forward thinker, and in 1900 he was elected to its executive.
-He also joined the Russian Social Democratic and Labour Party as a British member in 1901, siding with the Bolshevik faction against the Mensheviks and becoming a close comrade of Lenin, who often stayed at Rothstein's house on Clapton Square in the Hackney area of London.
+He also joined the Russian Social Democratic Labour Party as a British member in 1901, siding with the Bolshevik faction against the Mensheviks and becoming a close comrade of Lenin, who often stayed at Rothstein's house on Clapton Square in the Hackney area of London.

 Rothstein published Egypt's Ruin in 1910, a work which argued that Egypt was being exploited under British rule.
 He used British government documents and correspondent reports from London newspapers regarding Egypt to bolster his arguments.
 Although Rothstein was a convinced opponent of World War I, he worked for the Foreign Office and the War Office as a Russian translator and interpreter.

 Within the SDF's successor, the British Socialist Party (BSP), he was a leader of the opposition to Hyndman's support for the war.
 After Hyndman and his supporters left the BSP, Rothstein made numerous contributions to their paper, The Call.
 He played a leading role in ensuring that the BSP played a significant role in the formation of the Communist Party of Great Britain.
 However, following an invitation to Moscow in 1920, he was refused permission to return to Britain.
 He remained in Russia, became a member of the Bolshevik Party, took on the chairmanship of the "University reform commission" (1920–1921).